fernandondin/juego-de-la-vida/README.md

 # Game of life by @fernandondin

-A small representation of a Conway's 'Game of life'
+A small representation of a Conway's 'Game of life' using java processing 4.0

-# Curso Getting Started with Cisco Packet Tracer en Skills for All
 | Example of an initial state becaming oscillator  |
 |:---------------------------:|
 | ![](img/Juego1.png)         |